-An answer to my personal child-carrying dreams, the TwinGO is designed to tandem-carry two children, and can be separated into two single, soft carriers for those times when I split carrying duties with my wife, Kendra, or take only one child on an outing.
+An answer to my personal child-carrying dreams, the carrier is designed to tandem-carry two children, and can be separated into two single, soft carriers for those times when I split carrying duties with my wife, Kendra, or take only one child on an outing.

-I tested the TwinGo on multiple occasions with my 19-month-old twins as we snowshoed this winter, and found a number of positive attributes.
+I tested the TwinGo carrier on multiple occasions with my 19-month-old twins as we snowshoed this winter, and found a number of positive attributes.

-Ease of Use: Here are the basics: One child fits on a parent’s back the same way as most other soft-carriers, and can be “loaded” solo.
+Here are the basics: One child fits on a parent’s back the same way as most other soft-carriers, and can be “loaded” solo.
 This is important – we don’t always have a second person to help adjust kids in carriers.
 A second child goes in front via two buckles that snap onto the pack’s shoulder straps.
 That’s it.
 No layers of shoulder straps or waist belts, and no wiggling while trying to adjust the two sections.
 Simple.

 Note: Having said this, ease of use, as with any baby/childwearing product, comes with practice.
 I made the mistake of not watching the instruction video or reading directions before my first time wearing the carrier, and I had a hard time figuring out how to make the waist belt tighter (fold in the cloth padding if need be).
-Take time to learn how to use the carrier properly; it will save potential shoulder discomfort!
+Take time to learn how to use the TwinGO carrier properly; it will save potential shoulder discomfort!

-Versatility: Since the TwinGO can break down into a second soft-carrier, the value of this product lies in its obvious investment potential of one piece of equipment for two children.
+Since the carrier can break down into a second soft-carrier, the value of this product lies in its obvious investment potential of one piece of equipment for two children.
 It’s also very adjustable, meaning my wife and I can both use it despite our differences in height, and it works for any combination of our three kids.
-The weight limit for the carrier is 70lbs (up to 40lbs for each side), so in addition to carrying the twins, I can put our four-year-old on my back, and carry one of the twins in front.
+The weight limit for the TwinGO carrier is 70lbs (up to 40lbs for each side), so in addition to carrying the twins, I can put our four-year-old on my back, and carry one of the twins in front.

-The only drawback – I didn’t discover the TwinGO soon enough!
+The only drawback – I didn’t discover the TwinGO carrier soon enough!
 It’s not surprising the product rocks, either, as it was developed by Krystal Workman, herself a mother to twins.
 I admire her initiative – instead of complaining about the lack of a twin carrier on the market, she went out and made one.

 Disclosure statement: Jennifer Bauer was provided a TwinGO carrier for the purposes of reviewing the product for Outdoor Families Magazine.